Michael-F-Ellis/tbon/README.md

           ![](doc/img/unicode_accidentals.png)

+#### Octave marks

-  * __Octave marks__: Pitches move up or down using the Lilypond relative pitch entry convention.
+Pitches move up or down using the Lilypond relative pitch entry convention.
       * By default, the pitch of each note is placed above or below its predecessor based on which interval is smaller.
           * Thus, `c g` will put the g below the c since the 4th below is smaller than the 5th above.
           * To select the more distant upper pitch, you'd write `c ^g`